-Choosing a new guitar is a beginner’s first important step.
+Choosing a new electric guitar is a beginner’s first important step.
 After all, you’re at the advent of an infinite adventure.
 So, choose wisely, efficiently and make sure you ‘inform yourself before you wreck yourself.’
 Just like in part one and two of this series we’ll focus on choosing your first guitar.
 In this case an electric six string.

 An instrument is like a tool, so it’s important that you know what you want to use it for.
 It’s counterproductive, at the least, to use a sledge hammer to straighten out thin nails in a spongy wooden board.
 Just as demolishing a brick wall with a screwdriver is quite a challenge.
 As we’ll see learning to play guitar adheres to comparable rules.
 So, think carefully about what you want to learn and choose the instrument that best suits your needs.